ysmood/nofs/readme.md

             // a `Promise` to keep the async sequence go on.
             iter: (src, dest, fileInfo) => Promise | Any,

+            // When isMapContent is true, and the current is a file.
+            iter: (content, src, dest, fileInfo) => Promise | Any,

+            // When isMapContent is true, and the current is a folder.
+            iter: (mode, src, dest, fileInfo) => Promise | Any,

+            isMapContent: false,

             isIterFileOnly: true
         }
         ```